String Manipulation Functions

 int rindex(str str1, str str2 [, int case-matters [, int skip]])

-characters and starts at an offset from the end of str1
+characters and starts at an offset from the end of str1.
+The skip must be a negative integer for rindex().
+The

 default value of skip is 0 (skip no characters).